run-ai/docs/docs/Administrator/Cluster-Setup/Installing-Run-AI-on-an-on-premise-Kubernetes-Cluster.md

     sudo pkill -SIGHUP dockerd

-__Note__: Run:AI is customizing the NVIDIA device plugin (<https://github.com/NVIDIA/k8s-device-plugin>).
-Do __not__ install this software as it is installed by Run:AI.

 ## Step 2: Install Kubernetes

 Installing Kubernetes is beyond the scope of this guide.
 There are plenty of good ways to install Kubernetes (listed here: [https://kubernetes.io/docs/setup/](https://kubernetes.io/docs/setup/).
-We recommend Kubespray [https://kubespray.io/\#/](https://kubespray.io/#/) .
+We recommend Kubespray [https://kubespray.io/](https://kubespray.io/#/) .
 Download the latest __stable__ version from  : [https://github.com/kubernetes-sigs/kubespray](https://github.com/kubernetes-sigs/kubespray).

+__Note__: Run:AI is customizing the NVIDIA Kubernetes device plugin (<https://github.com/NVIDIA/k8s-device-plugin>).
+Do __not__ install this software as it is installed by Run:AI.

 Some best practices on Kubernetes Configuration can be found here: [Kubernetes Cluster Configuration Best Practices](Kubernetes-Cluster-Configuration-Best-Practices.md).